realitytracing/Reality-Tracing-WIP/tracing-stacks/collective-salience-legitimacy-and-the-metabolic-loop.md

 ## Collective Salience as a Metabolic Loop

-If we visualize society as a metabolic loop, the loop can only exist if energy continues to circulate.
+If society is visualized as a metabolic loop, the loop persists only if energy continues to circulate.

 That circulating energy is **collective salience**.

-Local human energy—attention, effort, risk-taking, care—flows outward into shared activity.
-Systems and institutions introduce friction into this flow so it can stabilize into an organized direction rather than dispersing chaotically.
-Without this friction, salience fragments too quickly, collective direction collapses, and coordination costs become prohibitive.
+Local human energy—attention, effort, risk-taking, care, compliance, dissent—flows outward into shared activity.
+Systems and institutions introduce friction into this flow so it stabilizes into organized direction rather than dispersing chaotically.

+Without stabilizing friction:

+- Salience fragments
+- Collective direction collapses
+- Coordination costs rise
+- Recovery capacity declines

 This is not a moral claim.
 It is an energy-distribution problem under constraint.